 Most people can return to their daily lives the day after their extraction.
 Sometimes wisdom teeth extractions can take longer to recover from.

-You shouldn’t experience much pain during the procedure because you’ll be administered anesthetic.
+You shouldn’t experience much pain during the procedure because you’ll be administered an anesthetic.
 Our office can also give you oral conscious sedation to help you relax.
 Sedation is always pre-discussed and pre-planned prior to the appointment.

-The nerves of some of your teeth are connected, so you may feel pain in some of your other teeth for a short amount of time.
+The nerves of some of your teeth are connected, so you may feel discomfort in some of your other teeth for a short amount of time.